RunDevelopment/RunDevelopment.github.io/posts/2024-09-20 fast unorm/article.md

 <div class="info" data-title="Side note">

 Unfortunately, Rust doesn't have a `u5` type, so `x: u8` + `debug_assert!` will have to do.
-I yearn for the day when Rust allows me to express integer types if arbitrary bit width.
+I yearn for the day when Rust allows me to express integer types of arbitrary bit width.
 (Or even better, arbitrary ranges like 0 to 100, but that day will likely never come...)

 </div>